nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 5.
 James is deleted as a Person.
 The task is changed to be not assigned to anyone.

-### Email Address in Task as Reference (Foreign Key) to Member
+### Email Address in Task as Reference (Foreign Key) to Member in Saved Data

 #### Motivation

-To assign a task to a team member (represented by a `Person` object), we need to save an attribute of the `Person` object in hte `Task` object that uniquely identifies the person.
+To assign a task to a team member (represented by a `Person` object), we need to save an attribute of the `Person` object in the `JsonAdaptedTask` object that uniquely identifies the person.

 #### Implementation

 We use a person's email as foreign key as it can uniquely identify a person in our person list.
-By implementing a a foreign key this way, a change in person object is reflected in the task associated to that person.
+By implementing a foreign key this way, a change in person object is reflected in the task associated to that person.
 An alternative to this is to keep a person object in a task object but this will prevent the change in the person object that is supposed to be associated with the task object from being displayed in the task as they are two separate objects.

+#### Design Considerations

+**Aspect: How to Relate a Task and a Person in the Saved Data**

+* **Alternative 1 (current choice):** Foreign Key Method: Save Person's Email Address in Task Data File.
+  * Pros: Changes in person can be cascaded to task.
+  * Cons: -.

+* **Alternative 2:** Foreign Key Method: Save Person Phone Number in Task Data File.
+  * Pros: Changes in person can be cascaded to task.
+  * Cons: Compared to email address, phone number is more likely to be identical e.g. people may have the same phone number if they put their home phone number and they live in the same house.

+* **Alternative 3:** Save JSonAdaptedPerson in JSonAdaptedTask.
+  * Pros: -.
+  * Cons: Changes in `person` object are more prone to not be reflected in their associated `task`.

 ### Persistent Storage for Task